Quansight/Quansight-website/apps/labs/posts/unlocking-c-level-performance-in-df-apply.md

 >>> %timeit -n 20 df.mean(axis=1)
 >>> %timeit -n 20 df.values.mean(axis=1)

-181 µs ± 45.5 µs per loop (mean ± std. dev. of 7 runs, 20 loops each)
+160 µs ± 24.4 µs per loop (mean ± std. dev. of 7 runs, 20 loops each)
-1.69 ms ± 72.9 µs per loop (mean ± std. dev. of 7 runs, 20 loops each)
+1.59 ms ± 60 µs per loop (mean ± std. dev. of 7 runs, 20 loops each)
-93.4 µs ± 13.4 µs per loop (mean ± std. dev. of 7 runs, 20 loops each)
+77.8 µs ± 6.11 µs per loop (mean ± std. dev. of 7 runs, 20 loops each)
 ```

-Here, we can see that although numba beats the pandas mean function (it's a bit slower than the numpy version because it does some extra work),
-it loses to the numpy mean function, illustrating the point above.
+Here, we can see that although numba beats the pandas mean function by ~10x (it's a bit slower than the numpy version because it does some extra work), it's 2x slower than the numpy version, illustrating the point above.

 ## Conclusion